 I love Ina Garten recipes and have always used hers (click here for Ina's lemon curd recipe).
-One recipe of Ina's homemade lemon curd fills about 4 1/2 dozen tarts.
-Also, I use a nifty tart shaper (see below) to shape the shells in the mini muffin pan.
+One recipe of Ina's homemade lemon curd fills about 4 ½ dozen tarts.

 Impress your guests!
 These tarts look harder to make than they are!
 And best of all...they are so delicious!!!

 Just to let you know, some of the links on this page may be affiliate links, which means that Great Eight Friends may earn a small commission from purchases made through these links (this does not change your cost).
 These earnings help to support the cost of running this website.
 Thank you so much for your Gr8 support!

 - ⅔ cup (1 stick plus 2 Tablespoons) butter, softened to room temperature

 - 2 ¼ cups all-purpose flour

 - fresh raspberries, or any other fresh fruit you might prefer

 - Preheat oven to 350ºF.

 - In a large bowl with an electric mixer on high speed, beat the butter and sugar until well blended.